rachitm99/Closer-Shopify/README.md

 - The admin (embedded) UI is powered by Shopify App Bridge and loads the App Bridge script from Shopify's CDN in `pages/_document.tsx`.
 - All authenticated admin API calls are made using App Bridge session tokens (retrieved using `@shopify/app-bridge-utils`) and sent in the `Authorization: Bearer <token>` header.
 These are validated server-side using `shopify.session.decodeSessionToken`, and `lib/auth-helpers.ts` now supports both cookie-based sessions and bearer session tokens.

+Note: `@shopify/app-bridge-utils` may be deprecated.
+The app attempts to use App Bridge's token helper when available, and it gracefully falls back to cookie-based session authentication if that package isn't available or the environment doesn't provide it.
+When App Bridge token is available, `lib/auth-fetch.ts` uses the token to attach an `Authorization: Bearer` header.

 ### Verification Checklist for App Review

 To help ensure Shopify app review will pass, the following are implemented and tested: